 At the table:

-Leo: Mommy, I feel bad saying that my french toast is delicious.
+Leo: Mommy, I feel bad saying that the french toast is delicious.

 Leo: Because I don’t want you to feel bad that you can’t eat it.

-I love it when the berries pop in the mouth and release a tarty juice.
+The berries pop in the mouth and release a tarty juice that gives a great contrast.
 You can use other fruits such as banana, mango, figs.

 - Coconut oil for greasing the baking dish

 - ¼ cup tangerine or orange juice - or nut milk

 - A pinch of ground cardamon - optional